IslandPenguin/islandpenguin/README.md

-### Hi there 👋
+### Hola! 👋

 <!--
 **IslandPenguin/islandpenguin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+✍️

+I'm a self taught programmer, the coder behind **IslandPenguin** , and an enthusiast of all things tech.
+I love to create powerful python scripts in Python to further simplify everyday life.
+Feel free to explore my projects and build upon them!

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning ...
+Rust

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+💬 Ask me about ...
+Artificial Intelligence, Cyber Security and Cloud Operations

-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+⚡🐧